The Denmark-Sweden Football Rivalry: A Century of Clashes for Country & Beyond

 On Jan.
-27, 2006, the Denmark-Sweden rivalry entered unchartered waters as the nations would meet in at the qualifying phase of the European Championships.
-Denmark hosted Sweden on June 2, 2007, while the return fixture would be scheduled in Solna on Sept.
+27, 2006, the Denmark-Sweden rivalry entered unchartered waters as the nations would meet in at the qualifying phase for the 2008 European Championships.
+Denmark would host Sweden on June 2, 2007; the return fixture would be scheduled in Solna on Sept.
 8, 2007.

-However, Denmark would not concede defeat easily, and it got a crucial goal as well in the first half.
+However, Denmark would not concede defeat easily, and it scored a crucial goal as well in the first half.
 The goal came from an unlikely person as defender Daniel Agger scored only his second goal for Denmark thanks to Michael Gravgaard's header in the 34th minute.
-Denmark now trailed 3-1 and following that goal made its first substitution, with Leon Andreasen coming on to replace Jan Kristiansen.
+Denmark now trailed 3-1 and made its essential substitution after that goal, with Leon Andreasen coming on to replace Jan Kristiansen.
 A more natural goal scorer contributed when Tomasson scored his 46th international goal.
 Andreasen completed an improbable comeback 13 minutes later with his first career goal for Denmark.

 However, Denmark's nightmare came right before stoppage time.

-It would be a quick decision for Fandel to abandon the match, which ended up Sweden winning 3-0 on a forfeit victory.
+It would be a snap decision for Fandel to abandon the match, which ended up Sweden winning 3-0 on a forfeit victory.

-The loss proved costly for Denmark missed out on Euro 2008.
+This loss proved costly as Denmark missed out on Euro 2008.
 But early in 2008, Denmark would get a chance for revenge against Sweden.
 Four days after Euro 2008 qualifying ended, the draw for World Cup qualifying had Denmark and Sweden face each other for the first time.

 On Jan.
-6, 2008, the two dates would be confirmed as the team would meet twice in 2009.
+6, 2008, the two dates would be confirmed, with both nations playing each other twice in 2009.

 Redemption at Parken

-Denmark travelled to face Sweden on June 6, 2009, before it would host the same opponent on Oct.
-10, 2009.
+Denmark and Sweden would play twice within four months: on June 6, 2009 at Sweden and on Oct.
+10, 2009 at Denmark.
 A lot changed, but since September 2006, Sweden ranked better in the FIFA Rankings than Denmark.
 However, Denmark was making a quick ascendancy in 2008.
 Before travelling to Sweden, Denmark had already been one of the surprises in qualifying after pulling off an impressive upset in Portugal.

-Now in Sweden, Denmark looked to pull off another road victory, but would have its first test of the match when defender Simon Kjær, debuting for Denmark in the game, conceded a penalty kick for a foul on Olof Mellberg.
+Denmark looked to pull a victory in Sweden; it would have its first test of the match when defender Simon Kjær, debuting for Denmark in the game, conceded a penalty kick for a foul on Olof Mellberg.
 Thomas Sørensen stopped Kim Källström's ensuing penalty shot.
 Minutes later, Thomas Kahlenburg capitalized on a Swedish blunder and scored from close range.

 Now with what is at stake.
 Denmark and Sweden will add to what has been one of Europe's longest rivalries.